-FA-SP 4 s.h.
+Practicum FA-SP 4 s.h.

-Early Childhood internship is designed to provide work and learning experience in the field of early childhood education.
+Early Childhood practicum is designed to provide work and learning experience in the field of early childhood education.
 Individual field experience is developed with community agencies and institutions.
-In addition, interns spend one hour per week in a seminar session where they reflect on their field experiences and integrate the insights they have achieved in their fieldwork.
-Prerequisites: ED 171, 185, or permission of instructor and Dean.
+In addition, practicum students spend one hour per week in a seminar session where they reflect on their field experiences and integrate the insights they have achieved in their fieldwork.
+Prerequisites: ED 171, 185, and permission of instructor or Dean.
 Hours of class per week: 1. (+ additional hours to be arranged.)
+Course enrollment restricted to Early Childhood Education Majors.